 - Is the 2.5 GPA a requirement for the major GPA or UMBC cumulative GPA? — It is a cumulative GPA requirement.

 - What happens if I fall below the required GPA? — You will receive notification that your GPA has fallen below the 2.5 cumulative GPA required for HAPP.
-If this is your first or second consecutive notification, you will need to raise your cumulative GPA above 2.5 next semester in order to remain in HAPP.
-If this is your third consecutive notification, you will no longer be permitted to remain a HAPP major and must speak with someone regarding other major options.
+If this is your first notification, you will need to raise your cumulative GPA above 2.5 next semester in order to remain in HAPP.
+If this is your second consecutive notification, you will no longer be permitted to remain a HAPP major and must speak with someone regarding other major options.

 How to Change From the Current to the New Requirements

 - I am currently following the old HAPP academic program, can I switch to the new program? — Yes, you can, and you should discuss the pros and cons of switching requirements with your advisor.
 University policy states that once a student changes to a new curriculum, the student cannot return to the previous one.

 - How do I switch to the new requirements? — Discuss this with your academic advisor when you next meet with him/her.

 How to Change Current Major to HAPP

 - How do I change to the current requirements? — Effective January 1, 2017, students will need a cumulative 2.5 GPA to change to HAPP.
 If you meet this requirement, you should make an appointment with our Coordinator of Advising, Debbie Sanford.

 - If I’m in the new program can I still enter into the BA/MA with sociology? — Yes, refer to the BA/MA requirements and make an appointment to discuss with your advisor.

 - If I’m in the new program can I still use courses to enter into the BA/MPP? — Yes, refer to the BA/MPP requirements and make an appointment to discuss with your advisor.